siri-dadi/Data-glove-for-sign-language-communication/README.md

 Resistors:
 10K ohms resistors are used for this project.
-As mentioned above, the resistor helps create a voltage barrier.
+The resistor helps create a voltage divider.
 The variable voltage can be read by the analog-to-digital converter of the micro controller.

 ![image](https://user-images.githubusercontent.com/83921032/231141737-5f8b81a2-8318-4f83-b52d-1b87e4fa7bd6.png)